Damascus steel: Additional research

 A team of researchers based at the Technical University of Dresden that used x-rays and electron microscopy to examine Damascus steel discovered the presence of cementite nanowires and carbon nanotubes.
 Peter Paufler, a member of the Dresden team, says that these nanostructures are a result of the forging process.

 Sanderson proposes that the process of forging and annealing accounts for the nano-scale structures.

+German researchers have investigated the possibility of manufacturing high-strength Damascus steel through laser additive manufacturing techniques as opposed to the traditional folding and forging.
+The resulting samples exhibited superior mechanical properties to ancient Damascus steels, with a tensile strength of 1300 MPa and 10% elongation.

-In gunmaking
+In gun making

 Prior to the early 20th century, all shotgun barrels were forged by heating narrow strips of iron and steel and shaping them around a mandrel.
 This process was referred to as "laminating" or "Damascus".
 These types of barrels earned a reputation for weakness and were never meant to be used with modern smokeless powder, or any kind of moderately powerful explosive.
 Because of the resemblance to Damascus steel, higher-end barrels were made by Belgian and British gun makers.
 These barrels are proof marked and meant to be used with light pressure loads.
-Current gun manufacturers make slide assemblies and small parts such as triggers and safeties for Colt M1911 pistols from powdered Swedish steel resulting in a swirling two-toned effect; these parts are often referred to as "Stainless Damascus".
+Current gun manufacturers make slide assemblies and small parts such as triggers and safeties for Colt M1911 pistols from powdered Swedish steel resulting in a swirling two-toned effect; these parts are often referred to as "stainless Damascus".